adamnemecek/qlpro/README.md

 `quicklookpro` is a CLI application for macOS to enable running previews from command line on multiple.

-Usage: quicklookpro <files>
+Usage: `quicklookpro <files>`

-The user can control the previews using keyboard
+The user can control the previews using keyboard:

-N: next
+N: next file

-P: previous
+P: previous file

-O: open
+O: open file

 W: exit